simon-ritchie/apysc/docs_src/source/trace.md

 # Trace interface

-This interface will explain the `trace` function interface.
+This page will explain the `trace` function interface.

 ## What interface is this?